 Here’s what I know: the day Christians dare to ask WHY? is the day they have taken their first steps away from Christianity.
 Reality tells us that believing there is a personal God who loves and cares for us and always does what is in our best interest is a lie.
 A well-intentioned lie, perhaps, but a lie nonetheless.

 The only rational explanation for life on planet earth is that shit happens.
 Life has its wonderful moments, but it also has moments that leave us reeling, suffering great heartache and loss.
 While we should do what we can to maximize the wonderful moments and minimize the bad shit that happens, the fact is things are going to happen that take us by surprise, often leaving tragedy, heartache, and loss in their wake.
-This is life on planet Earth.
-We can either embrace life as it is or we can run to deaf, blind, and dumb Gods when life turns ugly.
-For me, I choose to embrace reality, knowing that just around the corner I could find myself neck deep in shit.
+This is life.
+We can either embrace life as it is or we can run to deaf, blind, and dumb gods when life turns ugly.
+For me, I choose to embrace reality, knowing that just around the corner I could find myself neck-deep in shit.